RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Business needs and risk acceptable to senior management should drive all organizational decisions, including access.
 Specific user or object access will, of course, be delegated down from senior management to a manageable layer of the organization, but the principle applies.
 This decision, however, should be informed by pertinent externalities, which include regulatory mandates (option A), user requirements and management requests (option C), and, to some degree, the trade-off of performance and security (option D, and both characteristics should also be dictated by senior management as an aspect of acceptable risk).
 While these externalities and options all play a part in determining appropriate access, they are all subordinate to business needs and acceptable risk, which are paramount; B is still the best answer to this question.

-### 30. Who should determine which users have access to which specific objects?
+### Question # 30 - Who should determine which users have access to which specific objects?
 A. The cloud provider.
 B. Senior management.
 C. Data owners.